Level of Study

 Teaching and learning methods

-lectures, case-studies, oral and written presentations, student peer review.
+Student-active learning, including lectures, seminars, presentations and student peer review.

 Compulsory Assignments and Attendance

 Students must present a draft of the module paper in student-led groups and give each other feedback.